Dates: 29 Sep, 06, 13, 20 Oct & 03, 10 Nov 2016

 What to expect

-A weekly course at ArtisOn is designed to provide the environment, the time and the guidance you need to create and develop your skills.
-The weekly format allows you to develop your work and ideas between sessions.
-You are more able to work at your own pace and really feel you have made progress between the first and last session.
+A weekly course at ArtisOn is designed to take you away from it all and provide the environment, the time and the guidance you need to create and develop your skills.
+The weekly format allows you to develop your work and ideas between sessions, you can work more at your own pace and really feel you have moved on from week one to the end.

 What you’ll need to bring with you